Chingy: 2006–2008: Hood Star and Hate It or Love It

 Hoodstar is Chingy's third album, released on September 19, 2006.
 The album featured Mr. Collipark, longtime collaborator Jermaine Dupri, Timbaland, and Mannie Fresh.
 His summer single, "Pullin Me Back" (featuring actor-R&B singer Tyrese), would find him back on top on the Hot Rap Tracks chart and help Hoodstar debut at number eight on the album chart, but the follow-up single "Dem Jeans", featuring Jermaine Dupri, fared worse although the album did go gold.
 Other singles from Hoodstar were "Brand New Kicks" and "Hands Up".

 Unhappy with the way he felt Capitol was promoting their urban artists, in 2007 Chingy jumped ship and returned to DTP Records, which was by-then a part of the Def Jam family.
 When asked about the move, the St. Louis rapper said: "I don't think Capitol really knew how to work urban artists, They're really stuck on pop and they didn't know how to market me."

 Hate It or Love It is Chingy's fourth studio album.
 The album featured production from Scott Storch, Timbaland, and Cool and Dre.
 The lead single is "Fly Like Me", featuring Amerie.
 The album was released on December 18, 2007, and featured appearances by Ludacris, Bobby Valentino, Steph Jones, Trey Songz, Rick Ross, and Anthony Hamilton.
-The album debuted at #84 on the Billboard 200, selling 30,000 copies, making it Chingy's first album not to crack the Top 10.
+The album debuted at No. 84 on the Billboard 200, selling 30,000 copies, making it Chingy's first album not to crack the Top 10.
 Hate It or Love It was not released in the UK, marking Chingy's first album not to be released in the country.